Rogue planet: Binaries

 The first discovery of a resolved planetary-mass binary was 2MASS J1119–1137AB.
-There are however other binaries known, such as 2MASS J1553022+153236AB, WISE 1828+2650, WISE 0146+4234, WISE J0336−0143 (could also be a brown dwarf and a planetary-mass object (BD+PMO) binary), NIRISS-NGC1333-12 and several objects discovered by Zhang et al.
+There are, however, other binaries known, such as 2MASS J1553022+153236AB, WISE 1828+2650, WISE 0146+4234, WISE J0336−0143 (could also be a brown dwarf and a planetary-mass object (BD+PMO) binary), NIRISS-NGC1333-12 and several objects discovered by Zhang et al.

-In the Orion Nebula a population of 40 wide binaries and 2 triple systems were discovered.
+In the Orion Nebula a population of forty wide binaries and two triple systems was discovered.
 The discovery was surprising for two reasons: the trend of binaries of brown dwarfs predicted a decrease of distance between low mass objects with decreasing mass.
 It was also predicted that the binary fraction decreases with mass.
 These binaries were named Jupiter-mass Binary Objects (JuMBOs); they make up at least 9% of the iPMOs and have a separation smaller than 340 AU.
 It is unclear how these JuMBOs formed, but an extensive study argued that they formed in situ, like stars.
 If they formed like stars, then there must be an unknown "extra ingredient" to allow them to form.
 If they formed like planets and were later ejected, then it has to be explained why these binaries did not break apart during the ejection process.
 Future measurements with JWST might resolve if these objects formed as ejected planets or as stars.
 Kevin Luhman reanalysed the NIRCam data and found that most JuMBOs did not appear in his sample of substellar objects.
 Moreover, the color was consistent with reddened background sources or low signal-to-noise sources.
 He considers only JuMBO 29 as a good candidate for a binary planetary-mass system.